sanskrit/mbh-audio/mbh-audio/how.md

   - TIP: Rehearse a small set of verses, record it, pause, repeat with next set.
 - Read without breaking sandhi-s or adding excess gaps (eg. in the end of odd pAda-s).
 - Rehearse difficult shloka-s once before unpausing and recording.
 In case you're having much trouble: "Before each shloka, pause the recording and rehearse until you are satisfied.
 Then resume and make the practiced recording.
 Repeat for the next shloka."
-- With prose sections, plan where you will pause for breath and how it ought to sound to convey the "conversational" bhAva.
+- With prose sections, where the punctuation marks ought to be, plan where you will pause for breath and how it ought to sound to convey the "conversational" bhAva.
 - If you make a mistake or are unsatisified, just say "punaH" and rerecord after a 3 second break.
 Later, cut out the mistake as described in the technical instructions below, and submit only the good portions.
 - Bonus: Try to render appropriate bhAva (especially in emotional spots).
 - If despite efforts, there are shortcomings, don't worry - we can fix or replace later.